Set up visitor management for your office

 -

-Enabled - if a visitor type is disabled, it will not be shown on the kiosks for sign-in.
+Enabled - if a visitor type is disabled, it will not be available for selection when inviting guests ahead of time, or shown on the kiosks for sign-in.

 -